mne-tools/mne-python/doc/manual/appendix/c_release_notes.rst

 The ``--spacing`` option is now implemented in this program, which means mne_mris_trix is now obsolete.
 The mne_setup_source_space script was modified accordingly.
-Support for tri, dec, and dip files was dropped, see :ref:`BEHCGJDD`.
+Support for tri, dec, and dip files was dropped.

 mne_mdip2stc
 ------------